Fractional binomial regression model for count data with excess zeros

-It is seen that overall, the estimates were fairly close to the true parameters as the bias and standard error are less than .5 in most cases.
-It is observed that, for a given set of parameters $\Theta$ and $N,$ if we increase the sample size $n,$ the standard error of each estimator decreases and the bias of each estimator also tends to decrease with few exceptions.
-This shows that the larger the sample size, the more precise the estimator, which was expected from the consistency of MLEs in Theorem 3.3.
+Overall, the estimates are fairly close to the true parameters as the bias and standard error are less than .5 in most cases.
+It is observed that, for a given set of parameters $\Theta$ and $N,$ if we increase the sample size $n,$ the standard error of each estimator decreases, and the bias of each estimator also tends to decrease with few exceptions.
+This shows that the larger the sample size, the more precise the estimator, which is expected from the consistency of MLEs in Theorem 3.3.